a6trs/bamjottr/tools/README.md

 `serve.lua`
 -----------
 Implements auto-rebuilding for this project.
-Can also be use in other golang projects.
+Can also be used in other golang projects.
 With this script you'll be able to run the previously-built program directly if no changes are made to the code instead of rebuilding the whole project every time.
 Simply replace all `go run` calls with this script.

 **Requirements**